eleniTsalapati/Ontology-Generation-with-the-help-of-Chatbot/README.md

 ### Install Libraries:
 **If you have not accapted the Path Option on Windows then you have to be cearfull downloading the libraries.**
+First you have to use the open a command prompt on Windows or in a terminal in Linux in the folder of the repository.
+If the path is not correct then use `cd path_of_the_folder` to go to the correct folder.

 To download every Library together, use the following commands: